aparabolica/DomeGIS/README.md

 - `PORT`: server port (default: `3030`);
 - `SUBDOMAINS`: available subdomains, useful for tile requests (default: `a,b,c`).

+When running locally, configure the file `/etc/hosts` to redirect {a,b,c}. subdomains requests, for example:

+    127.0.0.1 localhost a.localhost b.localhost c.localhost

 ## Running tests

 We use Mocha as test suite, use the following command to run all tests: